Best Treadmills for Your Home Gym Check Them Out

 Loadable Dumbbells

-So this isn’t a dumbbell per se, but rather a small barbell with sleeves on either side where you can load Olympic or bumper plates to create your own dumbbell.
-So they’re a great option for anyone who owns plates already but might not have a dumbbell set because you can make it as heavy as you want, depending on the sleeve size.
+This isn’t a dumbbell per se, but rather a small barbell with sleeves on either side where you can load Olympic or bumper plates to create your own dumbbell.
+They can be a great option for anyone who already owns plates because you can make them virtually as heavy as you want, depending on the sleeve size.

 Types of Kettlebells

-These are your run of the mill kettlebells.
-They’re usually made with iron or steel, and are either bare or coated in another type of material, such as the Rogue e-coat kettlebell, to protect the weights (and your floors and walls in case of accidental slippage).
+These are your run-of-the-mill kettlebells.
+They’re usually made of iron or steel and are either bare or coated with another material—such as the Rogue e-coat kettlebell—to protect the weights (and your floors and walls in case of accidental slippage).
 The size of the kettlebell will change the heavier it gets, as will the kettlebell handle.

 Competition Kettlebell